School action plan

 - A small mirror

-- Sunglasses or an eye patch – whichever your child is happier to use whilst waiting for assistance.
+- Sunglasses or an eye patch – if your child prefers to cover their eye whilst waiting for assistance.

 If your child’s eye comes out

 Ideally, your child should be working towards handling their eye for themselves but if they are not yet ready you will need to agree who will assist if it becomes dislodged and, if this person is a family member, what will happen with your child until they arrive.

 For children who suffer with regular discharge, ask for a mirror in the classroom as well to allow your child to check for themselves when their eye needs cleaning.

 If you would like further support with this please contact your Rb team or your CHECT support worker: firstname.lastname@example.org.